mayu-live/framework/klenod-plan.md

 - [x] Add development and serialized-bundle tests for both changes.
 - [x] Run Klenod's runtime, build, Rack, CSS, JavaScript, gems, examples, and web suites.
-- [ ] Release Klenod and record the released version in this document.
+- [x] Release Klenod 0.0.8 and record the released version in this document.

 Acceptance gate: the released Klenod version provides every import value Mayu needs in both development and a runtime-only bundle.